OMSCSYellowJacket/OMSCSYellowJacket.github.io/index.md

 algorithm development.
 In cases where such educational content is developed, it was focused on the data component of these systems, and executed with sanitized data.
 This course will focused creating educational content on how to create end-to-end machine learning applications with high velocity market data using a project based learning approach.
 This type of approach is based on experiential learning.
+Content in blue has been completed.

 ## Lessons